Eadgyth/Programming-Editor/README.md

 GOAL<br>
-Eadgyth Programming-Editor is a simple text editor in which files in a directory can be quite easily assigned as a programming project.
-A number of projects can be set up during runtime and switched between.
+Eadgyth Programming-Editor is a simple text editor in which files in a directory can be quite easily assigned as a programming or coding project.
+A number of projects can be defined during runtime and switched between.
 Pre-defined actions, like running code for testing, are built in for the project categories Java (so far worked out most), Perl, R and HTML.
 It is also built-in to compile Java code organized in packages and bundle Java class files in an executable jar.
-A generic project that does not depend on any specific file type may be as well defined to run system commands.
+A generic project that does not depend on any specific file type may be as well defined to run system commands, for example to run batch files in the project directory.
 <p>
 DOCUMENTATION<br>
 A list of the features of the program, screenshots, a help site and code documentation can be